-- A protected workload and a real chance to develop outstanding practice with high potential participants.
+A protected workload and a real chance to develop outstanding practice

+	with high potential participants.

-- Access to a high quality leadership development programme – 21 days’ training over 16 months, delivered by top practice experts.
-This includes training in motivational interviewing and social learning theory.
-You will also have the opportunity to work towards a Certificate in Systemic Practice that is equivalent to a foundation year programme (fees may apply)..
+	- Access to a high quality leadership development programme – 21 days’

+	training over 16 months, delivered by top practice experts.
+This includes

+	training in motivational interviewing and social learning theory.
+You will

+	also have the opportunity to work towards a Certificate in Systemic Practice

+	that is equivalent to a foundation year programme (fees may apply)..

-- Opportunities to influence and shape both practice and practice education across your local authority.
+	- Opportunities to influence and shape both practice and practice education

+	across your local authority.

-- Be part of a national network of CSWs contributing to innovations in practice and broader social work reform, and the chance to attend our national CSW conference.
+	- Be part of a national network of CSWs contributing to innovations in

+	practice and broader social work reform, and the chance to attend our

+	national CSW conference.

-- The opportunity to join the Frontline Fellowship if you continue in the role for two or more years.
+	- The opportunity to join the Frontline Fellowship after you have completed

+	one year as a CSW.